-The former director of the Tomah VA Medical Center was allowed to resign and given a six-figure settlement after allegations that the hospital administered dangerous doses of painkillers, according to USA Today.
+The former director of the Tomah VA Medical Center was allowed to resign and given a six-figure settlement after allegations that the hospital administered dangerous doses of painkillers.

 A story published Wednesday, citing confidential settlements obtained by the newspaper, alleges the VA “has for years concealed mistakes and misdeeds by staff members entrusted with the care of veterans” and paid millions of dollars to settle with 230 former employees, including Mario DeSanctis, who was fired in 2015 after media reports revealing a pattern of over-medication of veterans and a culture of intimidation against those who spoke out.